VLXE/Equia.Python.Demo/README.md

 ```
 Open the file flash_sample and have a look at the code.
 The pypi library: Equia provided by VLXE containes a lot of helper classes to get you started fast.
-First we obtaine an instance of the class: 'FlashCalculationInput'.
+First we obtaine an instance of the class: 'FlashFixedTemperaturePressureCalculationInput'.
 It holds all the input arguments needed to perform a flash.
 We call it: 'input'
 We provide a fluid using the 'Fluid' argument that works just like a project sheet in the Excel version of VLXE
 Temperature and pressure is set.
-Then we set the type of flash calculation.
-Here we select: "Fixed Temperature/Pressure"
+Each web API service a specific type of flash.
+Here we perform a flash at fixed temperature and pressure.
 Composition is set for each of the three components in the fluid
 Last the units are set.